AlphaBravoCompany/ab-training-labs/rancher-advanced/day-2/section-5-labs/README.md

 Fleet is a separate project from Rancher, and can be installed on any Kubernetes cluster with Helm.

-In this exercise, we will use use the Rancher MCM Continuous Deployment functionality under the Cluster Explorer to deploy to 2 separate clusters simultaneously.
+In this exercise, we will use use the Rancher MCM Continuous Delivery functionality under the Cluster Explorer to deploy to 2 separate clusters simultaneously.

 First, let's add the K3d clusters we created from yesterday to the Rancher MCM UI.
 We are not going to be verbose, so look at this as a bit of challenge.
 We will give you a couple of hints.
 You will need to make sure you are in the proper context when applying the commands Rancher MCM provides.
 To switch context: